Amrit-Raj-Nits/INTERN-PROJECT-2020/README.md

 4. One needs to add a trigger to the table named playlist-records calling the lambda function with the JAR
 5. The outcomes and logs can be seen as well.
 We have a log keeping utility class called DbmsLogKeeper.java
 6. The Dependency POM.xml file contains list of all dependencies and build specifications.
 On building with eclipse, it will auto download all the dependencies.
-7. The most important file which contains the main code is called the Handler.java
+7. The most important file which contains the main code is called the PlaylistUpdateHandler.java